top of page

 • Emu- The emu is the second-largest living bird by height, after its ratite relative, the ostrich.
 Emus are soft-feathered, brown, flightless birds with long necks and legs, and can reach up to 6.2 ft in height.
 Emus can travel great distances, and when necessary can sprint at 31 mph.

-• Fallow Deer- Only bucks have antlers, which are broad and shovel-shaped from three years.
+• Fallow Deer- In Fallow deer, only bucks have antlers, which are broad and shovel-shaped from three years on.
 In the first two years, the antler is a single spike.
-They are grazing animals; their preferred habitat is mixed woodland and open grassland.
+They are grazing animals and their preferred habitat is mixed woodland and open grassland.

-• *Giraffe-The giraffe's chief distinguishing characteristics are its extremely long neck and legs, its horn-like ossicones, and its distinctive coat patterns, and can live to be 38 years old.
+• *Giraffe-The giraffe's chief distinguishing characteristics are its extremely long neck and legs, its horn-like ossicones, and its distinctive coat patterns.
+They can live to be up to 38 years old.

-• Kangaroo-Wilstem features Red Kangaroo which are the largest species of kangaroo.
-Kangaroos have large, powerful hind legs, large feet adapted for leaping, a long muscular tail for balance, and a small head.
+• Kangaroo- Red Kangaroos have large, powerful hind legs, large feet adapted for leaping, a long muscular tail for balance, and a small head.
 Like most marsupials, female kangaroos have a pouch called a marsupium in which joeys complete postnatal development.

 • Llama- Llamas are very social animals and live with others as a herd.
 Their wool is very soft and lanolin-free.
 Llamas can learn simple tasks after a few repetitions.
 When using a pack, they can carry about 25 to 30% of their body weight.

-• Mini Donkey- Is a domesticated member of the horse family, Equidae Mini Zebu-Is a species or subspecies of domestic cattle originating in South Asia.
+• Mini Donkey- The mini donkey is a domesticated member of the horse family.
+It is a species or subspecies of domestic cattle originating in South Asia.

 • Nigerian Dwarf Goats- The Nigerian Dwarf goats are small but well-proportioned and resemble that of larger dairy goats.
 They may be horned or naturally hornless, and their coat is fine and fairly short, and may be of any color, or multicolored.